Menopause In The Workplace

 How we can help your business with a menopause policy

-Our team of HR consultants can help your business implement a menopause policy which safeguards your business and helps support your employees experiencing the menopause symptoms.
-Our HR consultants can also assist you through any employee issues relating to menopause and identify the reasonable adjustments.
+Our team of HR consultants can help your business implement a menopause policy that safeguards your business and helps support your employees experiencing the menopause symptoms.
+Our HR consultants can also assist you through any employee issues relating to menopause and identify reasonable adjustments.

 Menopause has been called to become a protected characteristic in the UK under the Equality Act by MP’s in July 2022, and getting ahead of this and implementing a menopause policy is highly recommended.